xcp-ng/runx/docs/initrd.md

 Command line
 ------------
-The container application to run and its command line arguments (command line arguments for the application) are exposed to the RunX initrd via a special text file at the *root (/)* of the container filesystem.
+The container application to run and its command line arguments (command line arguments for the application) are exposed to the RunX initrd via a special text file in */run/runx/* of the container filesystem.
 The file is named *cmdline*.
 The RunX initrd reads the content of the file and uses it to find the application to run and to pass command line arguments to it.